erasin/bevy_simple_i18n/README.md

 ## Locale Files

-Locale files are stored in the `assets/locales` directory.
+Locale files can technically be put anywhere in your `assets` folder and this crate should find them.
 Since we're just using the `rust-i18n` library, the format is the same.
 You can find more information on the supported formats [here](https://github.com/longbridgeapp/rust-i18n?tab=readme-ov-file#locale-file).

 ## Features